-Breaking Down Pillar 3: ESG Disclosures for Commercial Banks
+Breaking Down EU Pillar 3: ESG Disclosures for Commercial Banks

 Pillar 3 disclosures leverage existing ESG frameworks to standardize sustainability data reporting

-In the realm of regulations, the banking sector is known to be the king.
+In the realm of financial regulation, the banking sector is one of the most heavily regulated sectors.
 That’s why it’s not surprising to see the industry faced with further requirements, aimed at bringing new layers of transparency and higher accountability across banks.
-Early in 2022, the European Banking Authority (EBA) published the “Implementing Technical Standards” (ITS) for ESG disclosures, known as Pillar 3 disclosures.
+Under the Capital Requirements Regulation (CRR), some large banks are required to report on ESG risks.
+Early in 2022, the European Banking Authority (EBA) published the “Implementing Technical Standards” (ITS) detailing these ESG disclosures, referred below as the EU ESG Pillar 3 disclosures.

 What Is Included in Pillar 3 Disclosures?

-Banks with securities traded in the EU market are expected to report:
+Some large institutions in the EU are expected to report:

 - Green Asset Ratio (GAR), which references alignment to the EU Taxonomy for two of its six objectives (Climate Change Mitigation and Climate Change Adaptation).